Elvis Kabashi

-Elvis Kabashi (born 20 February 1994) is an Albanian professional footballer who plays as a left midfielder.
+Elvis Kabashi (born 20 February 1994) is a professional footballer who plays as a left midfielder for club Perugia.
+Born in Italy, he represents Albania internationally.

 Early life

 Kabashi was born in Massa, Italy to an Albanian family.
 His family are a part of the Kabashi tribe.

 Career

 Juventus

 Following a successful loan spell playing with the Juventus youth team, for a loan fee of €150,000, Kabashi was signed outright from Empoli for a fee of €700,000 in a 4-year contract.
 He signed for Juventus alongside fellow Empoli youth player Daniele Rugani.

 In summer 2014, he was loaned to Eerste Divisie side Den Bosch and in 2015, he was signed by Pontedera.
 On 31 August 2016 the loan was renewed.

 Renate

 On 23 July 2019, he signed with Serie C club Renate.

 Reggiana

 On 29 August 2022, Kabashi signed a one-season contract with Reggiana.

 On 6 July 2023, he extended his contract for the club until 2025.